SumoLogic/sumologic-documentation/docs/integrations/databases/postgresql.md

 ### Step 3: Configure PostgreSQL Logs and Metrics Collection

 Sumo Logic supports collection of logs and metrics data from PostgreSQL in both Kubernetes and non-Kubernetes environments.

-Please click on the appropriate tab below based on the environment where your PostgreSQL clusters are hosted.
+Click on the appropriate tab below based on the environment where your PostgreSQL clusters are hosted.

 <Tabs
   groupId="k8s-nonk8s"